Strapping: Hand tools

+Strapping machines

-Strapping machines, also known as bundlers or banders, are used for higher volume applications or special applications.
-They are available in horizontal and vertical orientations, however the vertical orientation is far more common.
+Strapping machines, also known as bundlers or banders, are used for higher-volume applications or special applications.
+They are available in horizontal and vertical orientations (with the vertical orientation being far more common).
 They are also available in bottom seal, side seal, and top seal orientations, which define where the joint is located on the bundle.

-They are available in semi-automatic and automatic varieties.
-The automatic versions can additionally to be used inline with conveyor systems.
+Strapping machines are available in semi-automatic and automatic varieties.
+The automatic machines can additionally be used inline with conveyor systems.
 A photocell is used to detect when the bundle is in the correct location, stop the conveyors, and activate the strapping machine.
-Most however will be found in standalone applications.
+Most, however, will be found in standalone applications.

-Degree of automation

-Strapping Machines

-Semi-automatic and fully automatic strapping machines substantially improve efficiency in a warehouse and also the overall presentation of your packaged product.
-The labour-saving can often easily cover the relatively low cost of the strapping machine.
+Semi-automatic and fully automatic strapping machines substantially improve efficiency in a warehouse and also the overall presentation of a packaged product.
+The saved labor can often easily cover the relatively low cost of the strapping machine.

-Both semi and fully automatic strapping machines can easily be included in a packing production line where packing tables and strapping machines are positioned at workable heights.
+Both semi- and fully-automatic strapping machines can easily be included in a packing production line where packing tables and strapping machines are positioned at workable heights.

-Banding Machines

 Banding machines like strapping machines allow the unitization and securing of products with a variety of different shapes and sizes.

 Banding machines, however, are less damaging to the product being strapped, since the larger widths of bands available (20mm - 100mm) allow greater surface area that minimizes the harm on sensitive products.
 Banding machines can also run on paper straps for a more eco-friendly alternative to plastic strapping.

 Operation is by photo-sensor, foot pedal, or a PLC, allowing these machines to be integrated into production lines or for standalone operation.

-Automatic Strapping Machines

-Automatic strapping machines allow hands-free securing of parcels with automatically tensioned, sealed and cut polypropylene strapping.
+Automatic strapping machines allow hands-free securing of parcels with automatically tensioned, sealed, and cut polypropylene strapping.

-Operation is either by a foot pedal or parcel sensor making these machines ideal for volume throughput.
+These machines are operated either by foot pedal or parcel sensor, which makes them ideal for volume throughput.

-Semi-Automatic Strapping Machines

-Semi-automatic strapping machines will allow one operator to automatically tension, seal and cut polypropylene strapping to give neat and secure fastening on any size box.
+Semi-automatic strapping machines will allow one operator to automatically tension, seal, and cut polypropylene strapping to give neat and secure fastening on any size box.

 Adjustable strap tensioning to suit each package prevents strap damage to softer boxes.